andromache01/dam-removal-flow/README.md

 one function, and it does not make much sense out of context, so it is include where it is used.

-Output: Current code prints output in "final results" data frame.
-Additional details can be found in the "gagepairs" data frame.
+Output: Current code prints data frame into a csv file.
 Error column indicates issues with the data.
 'Error0' is indicated if the dam gage and reference gage are the same.
 'Error1' indicates that # daily flow data is not available for at least one of